-Holdings at The National Archives have been deposited by government departments over the years.
-Overall, the files provide an official history of the state, and they reveal how the state touched the lives of individuals from the 9th century to the present day.
+We hold a rich variety of material that has been deposited by government departments over the years.
+Overall, the files provide an official history of the state, and they reveal how the state has touched the lives of individuals from the 9th century to the present day.
 With well over 11 million records, The National Archives' unique collection includes paper and parchment records, photographs, posters, maps, drawings and paintings.